isidrok/rollup-plugin-systemjs-loader/README.md

 Type: `Array[...String]`<br>
 Required

-Array of file paths that must be included for loading SystemJS
+Array of file paths that must be included for loading SystemJS.